7 Python interoperability

 img_res_key

-# plt.show() # display plot if running code interactively
+# plt.show() # needed to display plot if running code interactively